bdwellons/ngx-us-states/README.md

 * import { USStateService } from './path/to/service/us-states.service';
 * providers: [USStateService] // Add to providers array
-* constructor(private usStateService: USStateService) {} // Injecty into constructor
+* constructor(private usStateService: USStateService) {} // Inject into component constructor
 * this.usStateService.getStates(); // Use

 ### Methods ###